JuliaMolSim/Molly.jl/docs/src/differentiable.md

 - The radial distribution function of atoms.
 - RMSD between atoms and a reference state - this would be suitable for macromolecules.
 - dRMSD, the distance between a distance map and a reference distance map.
+- The radius of gyration of a molecule.
 - The flexibility of a set of atoms over the simulation.
 - Supramolecular geometry, for example assembly of molecules into straight fibres.
 - The correlation of different velocities over the simulation.